Generate Connection Points

 Error Threshold

-The error threshold for outlier removal in image matching.
-The value range is [0,40], default is 5, and the unit is px.
+The error threshold for gross error elimination during image matching.
+The value range is [0,40].
+The default is 5, and the unit is px.

-During image matching, the least squares method is used to fit the result points, removing points that exceed the error threshold.
-A larger threshold retains more tie points but increases the probability of retaining incorrect points.
+During the image matching process, the least squares method is used to fit the result points, removing points greater than the error threshold.
+A larger threshold retains more connection points but increases the probability of retaining erroneous points.

 Double